ximera239/ximera239.github.io/about.md

 #### Languages
 * Russian (native)
 * English (can write/talk... at least I hope so)
-* German (so-so, understand more or less but talking/writing is still real pain)
+* German (so-so, I understand more or less but talking/writing is still real pain)

 ### Contact me